arun-praj/CurdPasal/README.md

 # CurdPasal

 > Frontend and Backend API for CurdPasal app.
-Curpsal is a commercial website develpoed as project to learn react and node.
+Curpasal is a commercial website develpoed as project to learn react and node.

 ## Usage